Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Illustrations

 \subsection{Left and right preconditioning}

 Note that the results from the previous sections can also be interpreted as instances of left and right preconditioning strategies.
 In this section, we consider the matrix \texttt{HB/mcfe}\footnote{\url{https://www.cise.ufl.edu/research/sparse/matrices/HB/mcfe.html}} from the University of Florida Sparse matrix collection \cite{zbMATH06721804}.
-It is a real, non-symmetric, sparse matrix of size $765\times 765$ with a condition number of approximately $10^{14}$.
+It is a real, non-symmetric, sparse matrix of size $765\times 765$ with a condition number (in $\|\cdot\|_I$) of approximately $10^{14}$.
 First, we solve the linear system using unpreconditioned GMRES for two different right-hand sides: $b=(1, \dots, 1)^\top$ and a random $b$.
 In both cases, the relative residual remains greater than $10^{-8}$ after $n-1=764$ iterations.
 This outcome confirms the challenge posed by this problem for GMRES.
 Moving forward, we will use the random $b$.
 Now, we consider two preconditioners: (i) ILU: the preconditioner is $H := U^{-1}L^{-1}$, where $L$ and $U$ are the factors in the incomplete LU factorization of $A$, (ii) Symmetric part: $H$ is the inverse of $(A+A^*)/2$.
 The corresponding convergence curves are displayed in \Cref{fig:difference_left_right}.
 Using ILU as a preconditioner leads to fast convergence in both cases (less than 12 iterations) with an advantage to left preconditioning.
 On the other hand, using the symmetric part as a preconditioner exhibits a significant difference in convergence speed.
-For this case, some metrics given in \Cref{tbl:HA_properties} do not allow to explain this behaviour.
+For this case, some metrics given in \Cref{tbl:HA_properties} do not allow us to explain this behaviour.
 Note that, from these results, one might be tempted to think that left preconditioning generally offers a faster convergence.
 However, \Cref{th:inverse_curves} shows this is not the case.
 Finally, in \Cref{fig:all_residuals}, we present plots of the preconditioned and unpreconditioned relative residual norms, along with the error.
-We use solid lines to display the residual norms actually minimized by left and right preconditioned GMRES: the preconditioned residual $\|Hr\|_I/\|b\|_I$ for left preconditioning and the unpreconditioned residual $\|r\|_I/\|b\|_I$ for right-preconditioning.
+We use solid lines to display the residual norms actually minimized by left and right preconditioned GMRES: the preconditioned residual $\|Hr\|_I/\|b\|_I$ for left preconditioning and the unpreconditioned residual $\|r\|_I/\|b\|_I$ for right preconditioning.
 These are the residual to which the stopping criterion respectively applies.
 The errors produced by these algorithms are plotted in dashed line.
 These errors are computed from the GMRES approximations at each iteration, compared against the algebraic solution obtained through an LU factorization.
 Additionally, the residual not minimized by the algorithm is plotted for reference.
 In particular, while left preconditioning shows rapid convergence in terms of the preconditioned residual and error, the unpreconditioned residual (\emph{i.e.}\ in Euclidean norm) remains high.
+This is a typical case where monitoring only the left preconditioned residual could lead to early termination if the user is not aware that the Euclidean norm of the residual can still be high.